marcocipriani1/systemd-tdarr-node/README.md

 #### Node Identity
 - `nodeName={your-nodename}` - Unique name for this node
-- `apiKey=""` - API key from your Tdarr Server (if authentication enabled)

 #### Resource Allocation
-- `transcodegpuWorkers=3` - Number of GPU transcoding workers
+- `transcodegpuWorkers=3` - Number of GPU transcoding workers (Max 3 if you don't use a professional grade gpu or the Nvidia patch)
 - `transcodecpuWorkers=0` - Number of CPU transcoding workers
 - `healthcheckgpuWorkers=0` - GPU workers for health checks
-- `healthcheckcpuWorkers=2` - CPU workers for health checks
+- `healthcheckcpuWorkers=4` - CPU workers for health checks

 #### User Configuration
 - `PUID=1000` - User ID for file permissions
 - `PGID=1000` - Group ID for file permissions
 - `TZ=Europe/Rome` - Timezone setting

+#### Config File
+Edit `/srv/tdarr/configs/Tdarr_Node_Config.json`:
+- Add folder mappings
+- Copy remaining settings from the systemd unit

 ### Volume Mounts

-Configure these paths according to your setup:
+You can reconfigure these paths according to your setup:

 - `/srv/tdarr/configs:/app/configs:rw` - Tdarr configuration files
 - `/srv/tdarr/logs:/app/logs:rw` - Log files
 - `/media:/media:rw` - Media files location
-- `/tmp/transcode_cache:/transcode_cache:rw` - Temporary transcoding cache
+- `/srv/tdarr/transcode-cache:/temp:rw` - Temporary transcoding cache

 ### Optional Settings

+- `ExecStartPre=/bin/sleep 60` - Delay the start of the Tdarr Node service by 60 seconds to ensure that all network mounts, remove if you use a local dir
 - `priority=-1` - Node priority (-1 to 10, lower = higher priority)
 - `pollInterval=2000` - How often to check for new jobs (milliseconds)
 - `startPaused=false` - Whether to start the node in paused state